TetraSDF: Analytic Isosurface Extraction with Multi-resolution Tetrahedral Grid: Experiments

-\cref{fig:baselines} provides qualitative comparisons on Thingi10K for~\cref{tab:baselines_cd}.
+We report CD to ground-truth meshes across network baselines in~\cref{tab:baselines_cd} under the \emph{Large} resolution setting.
+Our method attains the lowest CD on Thingi10K and ABC among all baselines and surpasses all analytic-extraction methods across datasets. \cref{fig:baselines} provides qualitative comparisons on Thingi10K for~\cref{tab:baselines_cd}.
 A plain ReLU MLP shows limited ability to represent complex SDFs.
-Moreover, HashGrid may smooth high-curvature regions because of the low-pass behavior of trilinear interpolation, whereas our method better preserves sharp features.
+Moreover, HashGrid may smooth high-curvature regions because of the implicit smoothing of trilinear interpolation, whereas our method better preserves sharp features.

-\cref{tab:ablation_a} reports the quantitative effect of the input preconditioner $\mathbf{A}^*$ on Thingi10K, with CD ($\times 10^{-6}$) measured against the ground-truth mesh under the \emph{Large} resolution setting, and \cref{fig:bunny_wA} shows qualitative results on the Stanford Bunny.
-Both indicate improved SDF accuracy for our network with $\mathbf{A}^*$.
-Applying $\mathbf{A}^*$ reduces CD for our method but worsens it for HashGrid, suggesting that $\mathbf{A}^*$ is tailored to our encoder.
-Under matched capacity—same levels, per-level table size, and resolution—the total number of learnable features is identical to HashGrid.

-We also compare analytic mesh-extraction baselines under different resolution settings on the Stanford dataset in \cref{tab:different_resolution} and \cref{fig:ablation_res}, reporting CD ($\times 10^{-6}$) against ground-truth meshes.
+We also compare analytic isosurface extraction baselines under different resolution settings on the Stanford dataset in \cref{tab:different_resolution} and \cref{fig:ablation_res}, reporting CD ($\times 10^{-6}$) against ground-truth meshes.
 As the resolution decreases, TropicalNeRF’s accuracy degrades markedly, suggesting that its geometric heuristics struggle with the inherent nonlinearity of trilinear interpolation, whereas our method avoids these issues due to our CPWA structure and analytic extraction.
 The qualitative results in \cref{fig:ablation_res} show that—even under the \emph{Small} setting—our method remains visually reasonable.

-We report runtime on the Stanford dataset across resolution settings. \cref{tab:runtime_memory} reports the runtime for initial skeleton extraction and the end-to-end total runtime, which includes skeleton extraction.
-It also lists the initial-skeleton sizes $|\mathcal{V}|$ and $|\mathcal{E}|$, and the peak GPU memory.
-The results show that our method extracts the large vertex and edge sets of the initial skeleton---encoder-induced polyhedral complex---efficiently while keeping the total runtime reasonable.
-When the encoder’s levels and resolutions are fixed, the initial skeleton can be cached and reused.